Macron To Lose Parliament Majority In Blow For Reform Plans: Estimates - UrduPoint

 It was due to send 60-102 MPs to the new parliament, according to the projections.

+- 'Incredible breakthrough' - The results are "far from what we hoped", Budget Minister Gabriel Attal said on the TF1 channel.
+"It is clear the French did not give us an overall majority."
+Justice Minister Eric Dupond-Moretti told BFM television: "We're in first place but it's a first place that is obviously disappointing."
+Clementine Autain, a close ally of Melenchon, described the result on France 2 television as an "incredible breakthrough" and "vindication" of Melenchon's strategy.

+The head of Le Pen's party, Jordan Bardella, hailed its performance as a "tsumani".

-- Ministers at risk - Falling short of the majority would force Macron into tricky partnerships with other parties on the right to force through legislation.
+Falling short of the majority will mean Macron will have to forge tricky partnerships with other parties on the right to pass legislation.

 There could now potentially be weeks of political deadlock as the president seeks to reach out to new parties.

-The most likely option would be an alliance with -- or poaching MPs from -- the Republicans (LR), the traditional party of the French right who are on track to win 40-80 seats.
+The most likely option would be an alliance with the Republicans (LR), the traditional party of the French right, which is on track to win 40-80 seats.

+"We will work with all those who want to move the country forwards," government spokeswoman Olivia Gregoire told France 2.

 The nightmare scenario for the president -- the left winning a majority and Melenchon heading the government -- appears to have been excluded.

-It has been 20 years since France last had a president and prime minister from different parties, when right-winger Jacques Chirac had to work with a Socialist-dominated parliament under premier Lionel Jospin.
+Melenchon had promised a break from "30 years of neo-liberalism" -- meaning free-market capitalism -- and had pledged minimum wage and public spending hikes, as well as nationalisations.

-The ruling party's campaign had been shadowed by growing concern over rising prices while new Prime Minister Elisabeth Borne failed to make an impact in sometimes lacklustre campaigning.
+- Ministers at risk - The ruling party's campaign had been shadowed by growing concern over rising prices, while new Prime Minister Elisabeth Borne failed to make an impact in sometimes lacklustre campaigning.

 The jobs of ministers standing for election were also on the line under a convention that they should resign if they fail to win seats.